benduchac/apollo-47/README.md

 A hobby project by one person who is vibecoding and learning as he goes.

 Contributions, feedback, and bug reports welcome!
+Email Ben.